emilywelsch/todo/README.md

 ## TODO
 TODO is a Ruby on Rails to-do list app that allows users to create, update, and complete tasks in custom lists.
 This application illustrates basic CRUD (Create Read Update Delete) actions.

+* Quick Note: This app is still under development and not all the features are complete.
+Please visit again in the future for the full build.

 ## Installation

 Add this line to your terminal to clone the repository: